The Cypher (video game): Reception

-Desktop Publishing compared it to The Residents’ Bad Day on the Mid-way and The Dark Eye, both from Inscape.
-Media Inc. felt the game marked a "new genre of interactive fiction ".
+Maclopedia compared it to The Residents’ Bad Day on the Midway and The Dark Eye, both from Inscape.
+Media Inc. felt the game marked a "new genre of interactive fiction."
 Mac Home Journal said it "represent(s) the next step in the evolution of interactive narrative".

-The project has won several multimedia awards in the US including a 1996 NewMedia Invision Bronze Award for Best Adult Entertainment Title.
-It also won the 1999 Invision Awards (New Media) - Gold, and 1996 Association for Multimedia Intl.
-Best of Show - The Cypher.
+The project has won several multimedia awards in the US including a 1996 NewMedia Invision "Bronze Award" for Best Adult Entertainment Title.
+It also won the 1999 Invision Awards (New Media) "Gold," and 1996 Association for Multimedia "Best of Show."